FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-10-20-tap-map-switchmap-explained.md

 With this article I want to briefly and shortly describe the differences between the rxjs operators `tap`, `map` and `switchMap`.

+You may also want to have a look at the blog ([switchMap, mergeMap, concatMap & exhaustMap explained](/blog/articles/2021/03/08/switchmap-mergemap-concatmap-exhaustmap-explained/))

 There are many blog posts out there which cover those topics already but maybe this helps to understand if the other posts did not help until here :)

 Let us start and first create an observable of an array with `from()`